Panniku/ScrnshotMgr/README.md

 Additionally features minimal video recording (WIP) for taking clips

-This project was made because i wanted to replace windows snipping tool and not use sharex lol
+This is a hobby project because i wanted to replace windows snipping tool and not use sharex, as well as learn Qt and C++.

 ![App Preview](./doc/preview.png)